Futurity & Maturity

 V. Entry for Stake Judging

 B. Futurity Stake entry must be indicated as an additional class on the official AKC entry form.
-There is a $12.00 fee for this additional class.
+There is a $12 fee for this additional class.
 Additional class entry must include age division.
 Individual puppies from a nominated litter are eligible to compete in the FIRST annual Futurity held on or after the date they reach six months of age, and ONLY in this Stake.

 VI.
 Class Divisions & Sequence of Judging

 A. Stake is divided into four age groups: 6-9 months; 9-12 months; 12-15 months; 15 months and over.
 Each age group is further divided by sex.
 The four dog classes will be judged in order, followed by the bitch classes.
-The Judge will make four placements for each class.
+The judge will make four placements for each class.

-C. Best Futurity Junior and Best of Opposite Futurity Junior are selected from the four winners of the 12-15 and 15 months & over classes.
+C. Best Futurity Junior and Best of Opposite Futurity Junior are selected from the four winners of the 12-15 months and 15 months & over classes.

 VII.
 Division of Total Futurity Stakes Monies